John Cotton Dana Library

 185 University Avenue

 Office of Academic Scheduling: 973/353-5706

-Media and Digital Library Services is a unit of the Rutgers University Libraries offering diverse moving image (videotape, DVD) collections and select audio collections to students, faculty, and staff on all Rutgers campuses.
+Media Services is a unit of the Rutgers University Libraries offering diverse moving image (videotape, DVD) collections and select audio collections to students, faculty, and staff on all Rutgers campuses.
 The unit offers individual, group and class viewing facilities, instructional presentation facilities within the Library, and provides the Newark campus with select audio visual equipment.
 The unit houses a Digital Media Lab used for scanning and digital preservation of documents and photos and special projects.
 An evolving array of services are being developed to make valuable informational resources available in digital formats for research and classroom use.

-Media and Digital Library Services Staff
+Media Services Staff

-Ka-Neng Au, Department Head
+Krista White, Department Head

 Bonnie Paz, Library Assistant